Frequently Asked Questions

 If we can’t accommodate your client’s preferred move date due to capacity, we recommend looking for a reputable mover in your region through the Canadian Association of Movers (CAM): https://www.mover.net/find-a-mover.

-Shelter Mover’s operates as a free moving and storage solution organization only to persons fleeing violence/abuse.
+Shelter Movers operates as a free moving and storage solution to individuals fleeing violence and/or abuse.
 While we understand there are other vulnerable populations that could utilize a service like ours, we at Shelter Movers are mandated to help those transitioning to a life free from violence.

 We recommend looking for a reputable mover in your region through the Canadian Association of Movers (CAM): https://www.mover.net/find-a-mover.

-You know someone who needs our help?
-Please contact info@sheltermovers.com to start the discussion on how we can help.
+Know someone who needs our help?
+Please contact info@sheltermovers.com to start the discussion.

 Volunteers

-While there may be a chance volunteers will encounter the client’s ex-partner, we adhere to strict policies and procedures to ensure our volunteers and clients are safe – before, during and after each move.
-We also work closely with private security and law enforcement, who accompany volunteers and clients.
+While there may be a chance volunteers will encounter a client’s ex-partner, we adhere to strict policies and procedures to ensure our volunteers and clients are safe before, during, and after each move.
+We also work closely with private security and law enforcement to accompany volunteers and clients.
+Mandatory training and education are provided to help inform our volunteers on potential risks and how to work with move teams to prevent and manage risk situations.

 Given potential risks involved in some of what we do, volunteers must be 18 or older to join us.

-Bringing someone to us is easy, visit our Get Involved page and let us know your preference.
+Recommending someone to volunteer is easy!
+Visit our Volunteer page and let us know their preferences.
 We will interview and register them right away.
-We’ll do our best to make it happen.

 Beyond seeing the immediate and lasting impact of our work, volunteering puts you in touch with a community of engaged, like-minded people.
 We offer ongoing training opportunities to help our people grow their knowledge of the needs and experience of survivors of abuse.